 The reviewed IDP is developed as per requirement of Chapter 4 of System Act (no 32 of 2000) were communities are required and encouraged to participate in the affairs of the municipalities.
-A through consultations with our communities in all 16 Wards and stakeholders of the municipality was done and new priorities of service deliveries made, the new priorities as out-line in the review IDP are part of the commitment by our municipality and understanding of limited resources by our communities in making a better life for all.
+Due to the requirements of the lockdown regulations, a digital based consultations with our communities in all 16 Wards and stakeholders of the municipality was done in three (03) local radio stations and social media to solicit the inputs of communities on proposed projects and programmes.

 The Ephraim Mogale Local Municipality's IDP and the draft Budget allocation for the upcoming financial years will always be a balance between the community needs and developmental strategies as advocated by both the National Development plan (NDP) and Limpopo Development Plan (LDP).
+The prioritized projects and programmes as reflected are geared towards service delivery in particular in depressed areas where majority of the vulnerable citizens reside.